genbtc/whatCD-API-utorrent-renamer/README.md

 2. Create a "credentials.txt" in the scripts\ folder containing your whatcd username on the first line and your whatcd password on the second line

-3. Delete the file in the hash-grabs\ dir and the hash-grabs-as-filenames\ dir.
-(I only put that there to make a blank dir on github)
+3. Delete the files in the hash-grabs\ and hash-grabs-as-filenames\ dirs.
+(I only put them there to make blank dirs on github)
    Then, delete the blank text file that I put in the seeding\ folder, because you will do what it says in the next step.

 4. Go on your profile on whatcd and on the bottom-right-corner, find "Seeding: [Show stats] [View] [Download]" and click the Download link to download a zipfile of all the torrents you are seeding named username's-Seeding.zip.